JonasWeigand/Robot_Identification/README.md

 This contribution is submitted to IROS 2021.
 The code features three entry points:

 **MASTER_identification** \
 Starts the identification of parameters given a recorded movement.
+Recommended entry point.

 **MASTER_create_symbolic_robot** \
 Computes the symbolic solution of the robot model, including inertia, gravitational load and coriolis matrix.